Zow Tlang: Etymology

-The peak was first summitted in 2005 by Bangladeshi adventurers Subrata Das Nitish and Bijoy Shankar Kar.
+The peak was first summited in 2005 by Bangladeshi adventurers Subrata Das Nitish and Bijoy Shankar Kar.
 The same team repeated the feat in 2007.
 The altitude could not be measured in these two expeditions as the team was not carrying a GPS device.
-On January 12, 2012, the peak was summitted for the third time by Bangla Trek team members Tashdid Rezwan Mugdho, Tarikul Alom Sujon, Salehin Arshady and S.M.
+On January 12, 2012, the peak was summited for the third time by Bangla Trek team members Tashdid Rezwan Mugdho, Tarikul Alom Sujon, Salehin Arshady and S.M.
 Mainul.
 They precisely measured altitude and location.
 Two of the team members, Mugdho and Sujon died in a bus crash on their return to Bandarban.
 The other two members, Salehin and Mainul suffered serious injuries.

 On October 13, 2013, a team led by Shahzaman Chowdhury Hira became the third team to summit the peak.
-This team had 6 members - Sharfaraj Hussain Jony, Sidratul Afia Mohona, Mahbubur Rahman, Abdullah Anas Oni and Baqui Billah Milon.
+This team had six members - Sharfaraj Hussain Jony, Sidratul Afia Mohona, Mahbubur Rahman, Abdullah Anas Oni and Baqui Billah Milon.
 One member of this team was the first woman to summit this peak.
-Several other teams summitted thereafter.
+Several other teams summited thereafter.